lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   * EAD item "Supported EDHOC application profiles" in EDHOC message_3 or message_4.

   * Invalid ead_value in EAD item "Supported EDHOC application profiles".

+* Fixed encoding of ERR_INFO for the EDHOC error_message with the new error code.

 * Updated integer abbreviations for the EDHOC_Information parameters.